The evolution of altruism

 The evolutionary human success story is in part due to our ability to work together, to divide our labour, and to cooperate.
 These have enabled human societies to thrive.
 Without the natural capacity for empathy and a sense of fairness, would we have been able to build our civilisation?
 As we will see, our morality and the society in which we live has not been built on our natural instincts alone.
 But, for humanists, there is good reason to believe that in them lie the origins of our morality.
 They make morality possible.
 Our moral capacities do not need some other, non-natural explanation.

 ‘Ethics loses its air of mystery.
 Its principles are not laws written up in heaven.
-Nor are they absolute truths about the universe, know by intuition.
+Nor are they absolute truths about the universe, known by intuition.
 The principles of ethics come from our own nature as social, reasoning beings.’

 Peter Singer, The Expanding Circle